-IOSCO Principle IOSCO Principles - Detailed Guidance CME Group Benchmark Administration Limited (CBA) Comment The oversight function should be carried out either by a separate Committee, or other appropriate governance arrangements.
+IOSCO Principle IOSCO Principles - Detailed Guidance CME Group Benchmark Administration Limited (CBA) Comment materiality of existing or potential conflicts of interest identified. members are required to provide conflicts of interest disclosures.
+The oversight function should be carried out either by a separate committee, or other appropriate governance arrangements.
 The oversight function and its composition should be appropriate to provide effective scrutiny of the Administrator.
 Such oversight function could consider groups of Benchmarks by type or asset class, provided that it otherwise complies with this Principle.
 The Administrator has implemented a tiered oversight committee structure, which in combination, performs the overall duties of the Oversight Function, as defined under the IOSCO Principles for Financial Benchmarks.
 The Oversight Function consists of two Oversight Committees, namely the BMR Joint Oversight Committee (JOC) and the CME Group Benchmark Administration (CBA) Product Advisory Committee (PAC).
 Terms of Reference for these Oversight Committees are in place defining committee membership and responsibilities and are available on the CBA Benchmark Governance website.
 Oversight Committee members are required to provide conflicts of interest disclosures.
 An Administrator should develop and maintain robust procedures regarding its oversight function, which should be documented and available to relevant Regulatory Authorities, if any.
 The main features of the procedures should be Made Available to Stakeholders.
-These procedures should include: CBA has established independent Oversight Committees with clearly defined Terms of Reference. a) The terms of reference of the oversight function; The Oversight Committees Terms of Reference are available on the CBA Benchmark Governance website. b) Criteria to select members of the oversight function; The Oversight Committees membership selection is outlined in the Oversight Committees Terms of Reference. c) The summary details of membership of any Committee or arrangement charged with the oversight function, along with any declarations of conflicts of interest and processes for election, nomination or removal and replacement of Committee members.
-The process for the nomination, removal and replacement of Oversight Committee members is outlined in the Terms of Reference.
-Members of the Oversight Committees are required to disclose any real or potential conflicts of interest.
+These procedures should include: CBA has established independent Oversight Committees for the CME Group Petroleum Index. a) The terms of reference of the oversight function; The Oversight Committees Terms of Reference are available on the Benchmark Governance website . b) Criteria to select members of the oversight function; The Oversight Committees membership selection is outlined in the Oversight Committees Terms of Reference. c) The summary details of membership of any committee or arrangement charged with the oversight function, along with any declarations of conflicts of interest and processes for election, The process for the nomination, removal and replacement of committee members is outlined in the Terms of Reference.
+A conflicts of interest register is maintained for members of the Oversight Committees.